blocknetdx/documentation/docs/wallet/integration.md

 # Wallet Integration Guide
-Developers and enterprises are integrating with the Blocknet Protocol as a second layer to interoperate with blockchains and power multi-chain microservice architectures.
+Developers and enterprises are integrating with the Blocknet Protocol to interoperate with onchain blockchain data and offchain data, APIs, and services to power a new genertion of microservice architectures.
 This page serves as technical documentation for integrating the Blocknet Protocol via the wallet to benefit from:

 * Trustless cross-chain token exchanges
 * Blockchain interoperability